sodadata/docs/soda-cl/soda-cl-overview.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

 **Soda Checks Language (SodaCL)** is a YAML-based, domain-specific language for data reliability.
 Used in conjunction with Soda tools, you use SodaCL to write checks for data quality, then run a scan of the data in your data source to execute those checks.
-A **Soda Check** is a test that Soda Library performs when it scans a dataset in your data source.
+A **Soda Check** is a test that Soda performs when it scans a dataset in your data source.

 A **Soda scan** executes the checks you write in an agreement, in a checks YAML file, or inline in a programmatic invocation, and returns a result for each check: pass, fail, or error.
 Optionally, you can configure a check to warn instead of fail by setting an [alert configuration]({% link soda-cl/optional-config.md %}#add-alert-configurations).